CalebBartle/MNCT/README.md

 # MNCT
 Meraki Network Configuration Tool (Version 1.9.5)

 Special thanks to some hard work from https://github.com/sanderkl.
+Several modules were forked from his hard work on his PS-Meraki project which are utilized within MNCT.

 ## Purpose for this Project
 This project began development when my team and I were looking for an easy, automated and streamlined process for managing and making changes on hundreds of Meraki networks.
 The API offers the flexibility that allows us to automate this, but to make this fast, easy to use as well as a modular, I began development of this project.
 The project as of writing is currently in Beta stages and has known issues that are currently being addressed, however MNCT still offers a wide variety of unique automation features that can assist and cut down time with Network Management.